milliorn/nodejs-server-minimal/README.md

 3. Install the required dependencies: `npm install`
 4. Start the server: `npm start`

 The server will be running on the default port 3000.
 You can access it at `http://localhost:3000`.
-To change the port number, modify the `PORT` constant in the `server.js` file.
+To change the port number, modify the `PORT` constant in the `index.js` file.

 ## Project Structure

 The project structure is organized as follows:

-- `server.js`: The main server file that configures and starts the Express server.
+- `index.js`: The main server file that configures and starts the Express server.
+- `routes/`: Contains route handlers for different HTTP endpoints.
+- `middlewares/`: Holds middleware functions used in the request pipeline.
+- `controllers/`: Houses controller functions that handle request processing.
+- `models/`: Placeholder for database models (not implemented in this minimal version).
 - `package.json`: Project configuration and dependencies.
 - `README.md`: Project documentation.